makise-homura/rumia/README.md

         * `../../templates.d/gethdd_cmd.nvme`: Do the same, but for `/dev/nvme0n1`.

+        * `../../templates.d/gethdd_cmd.rootfs`: Do the same, but for a device containing partition that is mounted as the rootfs.

     * `battery_cmd`: Print a battery level of remote computer.
 Return value does not matter.
 Should print exactly 6 characters, of which leading and trailing ones are spaces, and should not produce a newline after that (so